Menu

 2. Under the provisions of Article 15 of the Law of Ukraine “On Forensic Expertise”:

-• forensic examinations, evaluations, and assessments in criminal proceedings at the request of a suspect, accused, convicted, acquitted person, their defense counsel, legal representative, victim, or his/her representative shall be conducted at the expense of the client;
+• forensic examinations, evaluations, and assessments in criminal proceedings at the request of a suspect, accused, convicted, acquitted person, their defense counsel, legal representative, victim, or his/her representative shall be conducted at the expense of the client

-• costs of forensic examinations in civil and commercial trials shall be reimbursed under the procedure provided for by the governing law;
+• costs of forensic examinations in civil and commercial trials shall be reimbursed under the procedure provided for by the governing law

-• other expert evaluations and assessments by state-owned specialized institutions shall be conducted at the expense of the client;
+• other expert evaluations and assessments by state-owned specialized institutions shall be conducted at the expense of the client

-• state-owned specialized institutions shall perform other work on a contract basis.
+• state-owned specialized institutions shall perform other work on a contract basis

-1. Under the provisions of Part 2 of Article 102 and Article 106 of the Civil Procedure Code of Ukraine, an expert report may be prepared at the request of a party to the case, and this party has the right to submit to the court that expert report prepared at his or her request.
+1. Under Part 2 of Article 102 and Article 106 of the Civil Procedure Code of Ukraine, an expert report may be prepared at the request of a party to the case, and this party has the right to submit to the court that expert report prepared at his or her request.

 4. The applicant’s suggestion to conclude a contract with the Institute (petition) shall specify the client’s details, the list of questions to the expert, and, if available, the documents required for the examination.